Behaviour, Speech-Language, Occupational Therapy – Trafalgar

 Skills for Life Day Program

-This small-group day treatment program is aimed at individuals with developmental disabilities (e.g., autism spectrum disorder, Down Syndrome, Fragile X, etc.), and acquired and traumatic brain injury.
-The program will be comprised of two streams: A Daily Living/Pre-Employment (DLP) Skills Supports stream and a Recreational stream.
-Within the DLP stream, the focus will be on practicing specific goals in the areas of adaptive and social skills.
-Within the Recreational Program, the focus will center on community participation and engagement.
-Programming will run in 12-week blocks throughout the year and classes will be supervised by Registered Behaviour Therapists (RBT) and volunteers.
-Clinical supervision will be provided by a Senior Behaviour Therapist and a Board Certified Behaviour Analyst (BCBA).
+This small-group day program is aimed at individuals with developmental disabilities (e.g., autism spectrum disorder, Down Syndrome, Fragile X, etc.) and acquired or traumatic brain injury.
+The program will focus on practicing specific goals in the areas of adaptive skills, social skills, and community participation and engagement.
+The program runs daily, Monday to Friday, from 9am – 4pm with a week closure in the summer and during the week of Christmas.
+Participants can sign up at any time throughout the year and personalize their individual schedules.
+The sessions will be run by Registered Behavior Therapists (RBT™) and student volunteers.
+Clinical supervision will be provided by a Board Certified Behavior Analyst (BCBA®).

 Community Aphasia Programs